sdiehl/stephendiehl.com/posts/haskell_2016.md

 The *The Applicative Monad Proposal* landed finally making Applicative a superclass of Monad.

-The *Burning Bridges Proposal* landed which reexported many of the meromorphic traversal functions found in the Prelude in favor of their polymorphic Traversable equivalents.
+The *Burning Bridges Proposal* landed which reexported many of the monomorphic traversal functions found in the Prelude in favor of their polymorphic Traversable equivalents.
 There was much debate.